 Back in the day, if you bought a new car, you figured you had to "break it in" - follow certain driving patterns for the first x number of miles of the car's life.
-Which is why, if you bring a new car home, your neighbors and co-workers will each have their own bit of advice on what you should do with it.
+This is why, if you bring a new car home, your neighbors and co-workers will each have their own bit of advice on what you should do with it.
 Don't go more than 30 mph for the first month.
-Or do the opposite - drive it really fast at first to get it used to it.
+Or do the opposite - drive it really fast at first to get used to it.
 So who's right?

 Turns out, could be neither of them.

-If you bought a new car ten years ago, it's very likely that the auto maker would have a set of instructions telling you to do things like drive at 50 mph for a certain amount of time, followed by driving at high and low speeds for another amount of time, then sit and idle for another amount of time.
+If you bought a new car ten years ago, it's very likely that the automaker would have a set of instructions telling you to do things like drive at 50 mph for a certain amount of time, followed by driving at high and low speeds for another amount of time, then sit and idle for another amount of time.
 Then you’d shut the engine off and let it cool down completely before taking it back out on the road again.

 Why Break In A New Car?

-The traditional purpose of doing all this was so that you could establish new mating patterns of the engine’s internal parts, to properly seat the piston rings, establish the seal surfaces, and just overall condition the new mechanical parts.
+The traditional purpose of doing all this was so that you could establish new mating patterns of the engine’s internal parts, properly seat the piston rings, establish the seal surfaces, and just overall condition the new mechanical parts.

 But that was ten years ago.
 Has anything changed?

 Yes, it has.
 New cars today have more advanced lubricants in them which do a much better job of protecting engine parts.
-Not only that, but today’s engines are made with aluminum and steel that are “pre-conditioned” and ready to run directly from the factory.
+Not only that but today’s engines are made with aluminum and steel that are “pre-conditioned” and ready to run directly from the factory.